 Identification: Criminal justice agencies working at the Police and Courts stages of the pathway are trained to recognise possible signs of vulnerability in people when they first meet them.
 They then alert their local L&D service about the person.

 Screening: Once someone is identified as having a potential vulnerability, the L&D practitioner can go through screening questions to identify the need, level of risk and urgency presented.
 It also helps determine whether further assessment is required.

-Assessment: Using approved screening and assessment tools an L&D practitioner will undertake a more detailed assessment of the person’s vulnerability.
+Assessment: Using a trauma-informed approach and approved screening and assessment tools an L&D practitioner will undertake a more detailed assessment of the person’s vulnerability.
 This provides more information on a person’s needs and also whether they should be referred on for treatment or further support.

 Referral: The L&D practitioner may refer someone to appropriate mainstream health and social care services or other relevant interventions and support services that can help.
 A person is also supported to attend their first appointment with any new services and the outcomes of referrals are recorded.
 L&D services will also provide a route to treatment for people whose offending behaviour is linked to their illness or vulnerability.